CodeByZach/pace/README.md

 ------

 Pace includes a bunch of [themes](http://github.hubspot.com/pace/docs/themes/) to get you started.
-Specify the theme of your choice as an option, and include the appropriate css file.
+Just include the appropriate css file.
+Send us a PR with any interesting themes you create.

 Collectors
 ----------